Dysmenorrhea - Medical Condition

 Dysmenorrhea Facts

 Dysmenorrhea can be literally translated as "difficult monthly flow."
-Although it’s normal for most women to have mild abdominal cramps on the first day or two of their period, about 10% of women experience severe pain.
+Although it’s normal for most people who menstruate to have mild abdominal cramps on the first day or two of their period, about 10% of people who menstruate experience severe pain.

-• Primary dysmenorrhea is menstrual pain that’s not a symptom of an underlying gynecologic disorder but is related to the normal process of menstruation.
-Primary dysmenorrhea is the most common type of dysmenorrhea, affecting more than 50% of women, and quite severe in about 10%.
+- Primary dysmenorrhea is menstrual pain that’s not a symptom of an underlying gynecologic disorder but is related to the normal process of menstruation.
+Primary dysmenorrhea is the most common type of dysmenorrhea, affecting more than 50% of people who menstruate, and quite severe in about 10%.
 Primary dysmenorrhea is most common in late adolescence and the early 20s.
-Fortunately for many women, the problem eases as they mature, particularly after a pregnancy.
+Fortunately for many people, the problem eases as they mature, particularly after a pregnancy.
 Although it may be painful and sometimes debilitating for brief periods of time, it is not harmful.

-• Secondary dysmenorrhea is menstrual pain that is generally related to some kind of gynecologic disorder.
+- Secondary dysmenorrhea is menstrual pain that is generally related to some kind of gynecologic disorder.
 Most of these disorders can be easily treated with medications or surgery.
-Secondary dysmenorrhea is more likely to affect women during adulthood.
+Secondary dysmenorrhea is more likely to affect people during adulthood.

 Dysmenorrhea Causes